ShieldBattery/ShieldBattery/server/testing/google/README.md

 This folder contains the code generated from
 [Google APIs](https://github.com/googleapis/googleapis) protobuf definitions.
-For now we're only enerating code pertaining to Google Cloud Vision API as that is the only API we're using.
+For now we're only generating code pertaining to Google Cloud Vision API as that is the only API we're using.
 Unfortunately, the script that we use to generate code doesn't follow the `import` statements, so we had to painstakingly select the files by hand.
 Hopefully this process won't have to be repeated often, but in case you do need to do it, here are the steps.